mattwatsoncodes/restrict-content-by-role/readme.txt

 = 3.4.2 =
 * Allow admins to see backend menu items, even if they are restricted on the front end

+= 3.5.0 =
+* Added ability to reset permissions for each role
+* Fixed menu when not hiding
+* Appended query string to redirect